Coronavirus test slots run out for second day as booking website reopens

-Coronavirus tests for key workers through the Government’s new booking website have run out in England and Wales for a second day in a row.
+Coronavirus tests for key workers through the Government’s new booking website have run out in England for a second day in a row.

 More than 10 million key workers and their households are now eligible for Covid-19 tests as officials race to hit their 100,000-a-day testing target by next Thursday.